wittfabian/djangae/README.md

 ---

 **Note: Djangae is under heavy development, stability is not guaranteed.
-A 2.0 release will happen when it's ready.**
+A 2.0 release will happen when it's ready.
+If you are using Django 1.11 / Python 2.7, please use the 1.x branch**

 ## Features